onwongjan2002/CKA-Certification-Course-2025/Day 11/README.md

 - **User Database** stores account details.
 - **Product Database** stores items, prices, and availability.
 - **Order History Database** keeps track of past purchases.

-## **Why a 3-Tier Design?**

-Before diving into the **three-tier architecture**, it's important to understand **how applications were traditionally deployed** and why the industry shifted to this model.

-Challenges when applications were deployed as a whole:
-1. **Tightly Coupled Systems:** Components (UI, business logic, database) were tightly coupled, making changes risky and prone to breaking other parts.
-2. **Difficult Maintenance and Upgrades:** Fixes or upgrades required changes to the entire application, causing downtime and complex testing.
-3. **Limited Scalability:** Scaling required scaling the entire system, leading to inefficient resource use and bottlenecks.
-4. **Lack of Flexibility in Development:** Development was slower due to dependencies across components, making changes prone to errors.

 ---
 ### 3-Tier Deployment Models